Angular memory effect of transmission eigenchannels

-Our numerical simulation confirms the experimental observation: the reflection correlation coefficient $C_n^{\rm (r)}$ decreases as the transmittance increases (Fig.~\ref{figure_4}).
-Taking into account the incomplete control in our experiment, the numerical results are in good agreement with the experimental data.
-The modification of the angular memory effect in reflection can be explained qualitatively by the perturbation model~\cite{SM}.
-Once the incident light is coupled to a high (low) transmission eigenchannel, the reflectance is low (high) and the reflected field pattern is sensitive (robust) to the sample tilt.
-The reduced memory-effect range in reflection may provide experimental guidance for shaping the incident wavefront to couple light into high-transmission channels when there is no access to the transmitted light~\cite{2015_Park_OptCommun, 2015_Choi_OptExpress, 2015_Choi_SciRep, 2016_Park_PRB, 2018_Choi_NatPhoton}.
+The modification of the angular memory effect in reflection can also be explained in the framework of our phenomenological model by replacing $\tau_n$ by $1 - \tau_n$~\cite{SM}.
+Once the incident light is coupled into a high (low) transmission channel, the reflectance is low (high) and the reflected field pattern is sensitive (robust) to the sample tilt.
+The reduced memory-effect range in reflection may provide experimental guidance for shaping the incident wavefront to couple light into high-transmission channels when there is no access to the transmitted light~\cite{2015_Park_OptCommun, 2015_Choi_OptExpress, 2018_Choi_NatPhoton}.

-In summary, we discover that the angular memory effect for the individual transmission eigenchannels is distinct from that of the random wavefronts.
+In summary, we demonstrate that the angular memory effect for individual transmission eigenchannels is distinct from that of random wavefronts.
 With increasing transmittance, the eigenchannel memory-effect range increases in transmission, but decreases in reflection.
-Such variations can be explained qualitatively by a perturbation model that describes the robustness of the eigenchannels against perturbations such as a sample tilt or an incident wavefront tilt.
-Our model can be extended to other perturbations, such as frequency detuning of an incident light, and provides a qualitative understanding of the enhanced bandwidth (spectral memory effect) for high-transmission channels, which was observed previously~\cite{2016_Mosk_OE}.
+Such variations can be explained by our phenomenological model in terms of the robustness of the eigenchannels against perturbations such as a sample tilt or an incident wavefront tilt.
+Our model can be extended to other perturbations, such as frequency detuning of the incident light, and provides an understanding of the enhanced bandwidth (spectral memory effect) for high-transmission channels, which was observed previously~\cite{2016_Mosk_OE}.
 Therefore our work reveals the general characteristic of high-transmission channels: their transmitted fields are robust while their reflected fields are sensitive against perturbations.
-Thanks to their larger angular memory-effect range, the high-transmission channels provide a wider scan range than Gaussian beams or random wavefronts, which will be useful for improving the quality of memory effect based speckle imaging through diffusive or otherwise complex media.
+Thanks to their larger angular memory-effect range, the high-transmission channels provide a wider scan range than Gaussian beams or random wavefronts, which will be useful for improving the quality of memory-effect-based speckle imaging through diffusive or otherwise complex media.
+Finally, the spatial memory effect was recently discovered in anisotropic scattering systems of length much larger than the scattering mean free path but comparable to or smaller than the transport mean free path \cite{2015_Yang_NatPhys, 2017_Vellekoop_Optica, 2018_Judkewitz_Optica}.
+It will be interesting to investigate the spatial memory effect for the transmission eigenchannels of such systems.